kedacore/keda-docs/content/docs/2.2/scalers/metrics-api.md

 **API Key based authentication:**
 - `authMode`: It must be set to `apiKey` in case of API key Authentication.
 Specify this in trigger configuration.
-- `method`: This specifies the possible methods API Key based authentication supports.
+- `method` - This specifies the possible methods API Key based authentication supports.
 Possible values are `header` and `query`. `header` is the default method.
 Specify this in trigger configuration.
-- `keyParamName`: This is either header key or query param used for passing apikey.
+- `keyParamName` - This is either header key or query param used for passing apikey.
 Default header is `X-API-KEY` and default query param is `api_key`.
 Specify this in trigger configuration.
 If your implementation has different key, please specify it here.
-- `apiKey`: API Key needed for authentication.
+- `apiKey` - API Key needed for authentication.

 **Basic authentication:**
-- `authMode`: It must be set to `basic` in case of Basic Authentication.
+- `authMode` - It must be set to `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
-- `username`: This is a required field.
-Provide the username to be used for basic authentication.
+- `username` - Provide the username to be used for basic authentication.
-- `password`: Provide the password to be used for authentication.
-For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.
+- `password` - Provide the password to be used for authentication.
+(Optional)

 **TLS authentication:**
-- `authMode`: It must be set to `tls` in case of TLS Authentication.
+- `authMode` - It must be set to `tls` in case of TLS Authentication.
 Specify this in trigger configuration.
-- `ca`: Certificate authority file for TLS client authentication.
-This is a required field.
+- `ca` - Certificate authority file for TLS client authentication.
-- `cert`: Certificate for client authentication.
-This is a required field.
+- `cert` - Certificate for client authentication.
-- `key`: Key for client authentication.
-Optional.
-This is a required field.
+- `key` - Key for client authentication.
+(Optional)

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authMode` (also without any authentication).
 This might be useful if you are using an enterprise CA.